SeiryuZ/HemeWeb/proposal/README.md

 simulation.
 Anyone theoretically could request these documentation and reproduce the result with the appropriate computing resource.
-However, research facility that will prioritize more important research inherently will limit people that want to reproduce the computation result significantly.
+However, research facility that will prioritize more important research inherently will limit people who want to reproduce the computation result significantly.
 This is where cloud computing infrastructure enter the picture.